-[Update for 2020] If this happens to you and you need to push the car out of the garage, see my Video on how to engage Park Override and get it into neutral with a dead battery.
+If this happens to you and you need to push the car out of the garage, see my Video on how to engage Park Override and get it into neutral while the battery is totally dead.
 Check out the video here.

 The official Aston Martin Vehicle Storage Guide has PAGES of details on checking battery condition before, during and after storage.
 This is in fact the most likely thing that is going to bite you in the ass.

 The reason for all the fuss is that even while turned off, our Aston Martins have a significant amount of parasitic draw.
 Fancy term to say that all the computers and electronics in the car suck power from the battery even when it’s off and locked.
 The computers nibble a little power to keep all the stored settings alive.
 The alarm system is monitoring the sensors.
 Even the remote entry key fob brains are listening for a signal from that key in your pocket.
 In fact, this parasitic draw will drain a full battery in about 1 month of storage to the point where it can’t start the car.
 If you left it for a few more months, it really damages the battery by sucking every last electron out of it.
 The parasitic draw just keeps pulling at the battery until its completely flat.
 This is really, really bad for a car battery.
 Even if you attempt to recharge it in the spring it won’t ever be the same.